wyld3rbit/wyld3rbit.github.io/about.md

 ## 10x Engineering Leader | e/acc Advocate

-$1B-$5B impact.
-Accelerating the future.
+**$1B-$5B+ impact.
+Accelerating the future for the benefit of all.**

+### Results-oriented Leadership:

+I am a seasoned technologist who builds and leads high-performing engineering organizations that drive transformative change.
+With a track record of delivering $1B-$5B+ in value, I excel at steering companies through growth phases, turning strategic visions into operational realities, and cultivating a culture of excellence.

 I build rocket ships while they're flying.
 My teams turn "impossible" into "shipped it" before lunch.
 Firm believer in Effective Accelerationism (e/acc) - pushing tech boundaries to solve humanity's biggest challenges.

-## What I do:

-- Scale eng orgs from 20 to 50+ without breaking things (too much)
-- Turn VC dollars into hockey-stick growth charts
-- Make data scientists and product visionaries high-five
-- Champion technological progress as the path to a better future

-## Been there, done that:

-- **Fintech:** Built a money-moving machine that handles $10B+/year
-- **HealthTech:** Helped algorithms find cancer faster than humans
-- **LogisticsTech:** Made atoms move like bits
-- **RegTech:** Turned compliance from snooze-fest to competitive edge

-## The cool stuff:

-- Grew eng team 3x, cranked productivity 35%
-- Slashed time-to-market 20% (DevOps magic)
-- 5x'd compliance with AI (yeah, the robots are helping)
-- Consistently pushed for adoption of cutting-edge tech to stay ahead

-## Tech I geek out on:

-- Distributed systems that scale to the moon
-- Cloud-native everything (AWS, GCP, Azure?
-Yes.)
-- ML/AI that actually solves real problems
-- Blockchain (when it makes sense, not for hype)
-- Zero-trust security (because paranoia is a feature)
-- Any tech that accelerates human progress and potential

-## How I lead:

-- Inspire engineers to build stuff that matters
-- Call BS on tech for tech's sake
-- Cultivate 10x teams, not 10x individuals
-- Diversity as a superpower, not a checkbox
-- Embrace rapid iteration and calculated risk-taking

-## Domains of experience:
+### Strategic Leadership Capabilities:

+- **Scaling**: Scale engineering organizations from 20 to 50+ without breaking things (too much)
+- **Growth Leadership**: Turn VC dollars into hockey-stick growth charts
+- **Vision Alignment**: Make data scientists and product visionaries high-five by aligning technical execution with business goals
+- **Future-Oriented**: Champion technological progress as the path to a better future

+### Proven Track Record:

+- **Fintech**: Led engineering for money-moving systems operating at the multibillion $ scale
+- **HealthTech**: Built planetary-scale software and systems to find cancer faster than humans
+- **LogisticsTech**: Built software-driven billing systems to help 3PLs monetize multimodal commercial shipments all over the US
+- **RegTech**: Transformed compliance from a regulatory burden into a competitive advantage

+### High-Impact Achievements:

+- **Team Growth**: Grew engineering team 3x, while increasing productivity by 35%
+- **Operational Efficiency**: Slashed time-to-market by 20% through DevOps innovation
+- **Regulatory Excellence**: Achieved a 5x improvement in compliance with AI-driven solutions
+- **Innovation Leadership**: Consistently led the adoption of cutting-edge technologies to maintain a competitive edge

+### Technical Vision:

+- **Scalability**: Distributed systems that scale to the moon
+- **Cloud-Native Expertise**: AWS, GCP, Azure?
+Yes.
+- **Practical AI/ML**: ML/AI that solves real problems, not just experiments
+- **Blockchain**: Utilized when it adds real value, not just hype
+- **Zero-Trust Security**: Implementing security as a critical feature, not an afterthought
+- **Tech for Human Advancement**: Any technology that accelerates human progress and potential

+### Leadership Philosophy:

+- **Inspiration**: Inspire engineers to build stuff that matters
+- **Pragmatism**: Call BS on tech for tech's sake
+- **Team Empowerment**: Cultivate 10x teams, not just 10x individuals
+- **Diversity as Strength**: Diversity as a superpower, not a checkbox
+- **Agile Leadership**: Embrace rapid iteration and calculated risk-taking

+### Areas of Expertise:

+- Senior Engineering Management
+- Cybersecurity Policy
+- Fintech
+- Bioinformatics
+- Autonomous Systems

+**Open to discussing executive leadership, organizational scaling, or turning complex ideas into impactful products.**

+_#10xEngineeringLeader #ScaleOrDie #TechRevolution #AIAllTheThings #eacc_

+### Domains of experience:

 - [Senior Engineering Management](https://www.platohq.com/@arka-pattanayak-60671430)
 - [Cybersecurity Policy](https://pe.gatech.edu/degrees/cybersecurity)